-This topic describes how to configure the dashboard and gadget availability in Optimizely.
-You can plug in your components directly through the component plug-in functionality.
-However, you cannot set up different dashboards for different roles.
+In EPiServer CMS 6 it was possible to define how the dashboard would be loaded for a new user through configuration.
+In EPiServer CMS 7 you can plug in your components directly through the component plug-in functionality.
+However, currently it is not possible to set up different dashboards for different roles.

 Disabling and securing gadgets

-You can configure gadgets to be disabled or to only be available for specific roles.
+Gadgets can be configured to be disabled or to only be available for specific roles.
 The gadget is specified by its definition name, which normally is the full class name of the type.
-To disable a gadget, set allowedRoles to none.
+To disable a gadget, set allowedRoles to “none”.
 To require specific role access, specify which roles are allowed to use the gadget as a comma separated string.
-The gadgets are not available for the user to add.
-The system also removes from a view any existing gadgets that the user does not have access to.
+The gadgets will not be available for the user to add.
+The system will also remove any existing gadgets in a view that the user does not currently have access to.

 <episerver.shell> <viewManager> <securedComponents> <add definitionName="EPiServer.Cms.Shell.UI.Controllers.QuickLinksController" allowedRoles="Administrators" /> <add definitionName="EPiServer.Shell.UI.Controllers.VisitorGroupsStatisticsController" allowedRoles="None" /> </securedComponents> </viewManager> </episerver.shell>